 Philadelphia Child Abuse Lawyer

 If you have been arrested or are under investigation for allegedly abusing a child, it is imperative that you speak to an extremely knowledgeable criminal defense attorney as soon as possible.
-Joseph Lento understands the tremendous stigma that people accused of these types of crimes bear, and he fights to restore the good names of every person he serves while pursuing the most favorable outcomes to such cases.
+The Lento Law Firm understands the tremendous stigma that people accused of these types of crimes bear, and they fight to restore the good names of every person they serve while pursuing the most favorable outcomes to such cases.

 Philadelphia County Child Abuse Information Center